ietf-wg-alto/draft-alto-oam-yang/design.md

 ### ALTO Information Resources Configuration Management

 To satisfy R5-2 and R-3, the ALTO server instance contains a list of 'resource' entries ({{tree-alto-server-rsc}}).
-Each 'resource' entry contains the configurations of an ALTO information resource (See Section 8.1 of {{RFC7285}}).
+Each 'resource' entry contains the data nodes of an ALTO information resource (See Section 8.1 of {{RFC7285}}).
 The operator of the ALTO server can use this model to create, update, and remove the ALTO information resources.

-Each 'resource' entry provides configurations defining how to create or update an ALTO information resource.
+Each 'resource' entry provides data nodes defining how to create or update an ALTO information resource.
 Adding a new 'resource' entry notifies the ALTO server to create a new ALTO information resource.
 Updating an existing 'resource' entry notifies the ALTO server to update the generation parameters